91ajames/Topaz-Offline-Download-Server/README.md

+Due to some certain events that has come up, I'm off holding this project till next week and a half.

+---

+---

 # Topaz Offline Download Server

 A local mirror for **Topaz Photo**, **Topaz Gigapixel**, **Topaz Video** and related AI model & GPU files.